Operational Requirement F.155: Designs

 Most British manufacturers provided their own suggestions for planes that would meet the specification.
 At the same time the engine manufacturers were encouraged to develop the necessary powerplants.
 These included the de Havilland Gyron and Rolls-Royce RB.106.

 Saunders-Roe came up with the P.187: a logical progression from the SR.53 and SR.177 mixed power (rocket and jet engines) interceptors.
 This gave both rapid acceleration and the capability to operate at high altitudes where jets would be inefficient due to the thin air.
 Saunders-Roe judged that a big aircraft would be needed to carry 2 IR and 2 radar-guided missiles and the fuel required.
 A highly streamlined futuristic-looking design (using a drooped nose) it would have been powered by 2 PS.52 jets, a projected development of the Gyron giving 35,000 lb (155.6 kN) of thrust, and 4 Spectre rockets, giving a speed of Mach 2.5 at 76,000 ft (23,165 m).
 It was judged, at 98,000 lb (3 times the weight of the SR.177) and 84 ft, as too big.

 Fairey drew on their experience with the Fairey Delta 2 (FD2).
 Their first proposal was a single-engined fighter development of the existing FD2, which was felt to have good export potential although it did not meet the RAF criteria laid down in O.R.
 F.155.
 A larger twin-engined design tailored to the operational requirement followed on from this, which became known simply as the "Delta III".
 A fighter-bomber derivative of this aircraft was also envisaged, with Bristol Olympus 21R engines coupled with a large ventral drop tank giving a much-improved radius of action at low altitude.
 Fairey, like some of the other manufacturers, felt that carrying 4 missiles was too onerous especially given the size of the radar guided Red Hebe and provided designs based on a payload of only two missiles.
 They also took the mixed power route for both the FD2 based and the new 'FD3' designs, with both making provision for the fitting of de Havilland rocket engines.

-Going on the basis of the smallest aircraft that could do the job, Hawker's design (the P1103) used a single, albeit powerful, engine – a 25,000 lb (111.1 kN) development of the Gyron.
+Going on the basis of the smallest aircraft that could do the job, Hawker's design (the P.1103) used a single, albeit powerful, engine – a 25,000 lb (111.1 kN) development of the Gyron.
 Alternative engines in the form of the Rolls-Royce RB.122, Armstrong-Siddeley P.173 and the Canadian Orenda PS.13 were also options.
 Two detachable rocket boosters, to give a 3.7-minute boost, were carried in midwing nacelles.